boni-hu/CurriculumLoc/README.md

 <img src="./fig/outline.png" style="zoom:48%;" />

 ## Introduction
-CurriculumLoc is a PyTorch implementation for our paper "CurriculumLoc: Multi-perspective Attention for Visual Geo-Localization".
+CurriculumLoc is a PyTorch implementation for our paper ["CurriculumLoc: Enhancing Cross-Domain Geolocalization through Multi-Stage Refinement"](https://arxiv.org/abs/2311.11604).
 If you use this code for your research, please cite our paper.
 For additional questions contact us via huboni@mail.nwpu.edu.cn or huboni7@gmail.com.

 ## Installation